retypeapp/retype/configuration/project.md

 ### minChars

 === minChars : `number`
 Min number of characters required in a search query.
-Defualt is `3`.
+Default is `3`.

 ```yml
 search: